GabijaSvedkauskaite/codecademy-solutions/README.md

-# codecademy-solutions
+# Codecademy Solutions
-solutions to codecademy tasks (Full-stack developer certification)
+My solutions to codecademy tasks (Full-stack developer career path).

+# Front-End
-## Number Guesser - JavaScript Syntax
+## Number Guesser - understanding JavaScript Syntax (part I)
+  Now I am able to:
 - Understand how JavaScript is used for web development
 - Run JavaScript on your computer
 - Run JavaScript in the browser